instana/instana-grafana-datasource/CONTRIBUTING.md

 * - qa-onprem (without proxy)
 * Update `src/plugin.json` with the new version number and the version date.
 * Update `src/components/QueryEditor.tsx` (check the bottom of the file) with the new version number.
+* Update `CHANGELOG.md` with short information about the current changes for this version.
-* Run the full build again, this should update `dist/plugin.json`.
+* Run the full build again, this should update `dist/plugin.json`...
 * Commit this with a matching commit message and push this commit: `git commit -a -m "Bumped version to x.x.x" && git push`
 * Tag your version with `git tag -a vx.x.x -m "plugin x.x.x" $commit && git push origin vx.x.x`
 * Goto https://github.com/instana/instana-grafana-datasource/actions